 Open Tuesday to Sunday, 10 a.m. to 6 p.m.

-This permanent artistic documentary is sponsored by the City of Marseille, the Fondation Crédit Agricole Alpes Provence and the Port of Marseille.
+This permanent artistic documentary is supported by the City of Marseille, the Crédit Agricole Alpes Provence Corporate Foundation and the Grand Port Maritime de Marseille.